-Facilitation payments, paid to speed up the performance of a function or activity to which the payer is legally entitled (e.g. releasing goods held in customs, issuing permits), are prohibited.
+Facilitation payments, which are small payments made to speed up the performance and not the outcome, of a function or activity to which the payer is legally entitled (e.g. releasing goods held in customs, issuing permits or obtaining phone service or some other necessary service from the government or a government-owned or controlled entity), are prohibited.

-We do not authorise any person to make facilitation payments on our behalf and we seek to ensure that our agents and other intermediaries do not make facilitation payments on our behalf.
+We do not authorise any employee to make facilitation payments on Colt’s behalf and we seek to ensure that our agents and other intermediaries do not make facilitation payments on our behalf.
 If you have doubts about a payment and suspect that it might be considered a facilitation payment, only make the payment if the official or third party can provide a formal receipt or written confirmation of its legality.
 If you are in any doubt whether a payment can be made, consult the Corporate Compliance Committee below.
-If the demand is accompanied by immediate threat of physical harm then put safety first, make the payment and report immediately to Corporate Compliance Committee the circumstances and amount of the payment.

 Fraud is the criminal deception or the use of false representation to gain an unjust advantage (ex: falsifying the goods or services received on a supplier invoice).
 Money laundering is the process of taking the proceeds of criminal activity and making them appear legal.
 Tax evasion is the use of illegal methods to pay less tax or no tax at all.